URichmond/Get-Chrome-Console-Messages/README.md

 ## Why?

-I had to move more than 180 websites from http to https (TLS) and whated to query popular page urls for [mixed content](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content) warnings after I completed the migration.
+I had to move more than 180 websites from http to https (TLS) and wanted to query popular page urls for [mixed content](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content) warnings after I completed the migration.

 Chrome displays mixed content warning and errors, along with other messages in the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) Console pane.
 That got me thinking about using headless chrome to get the warnings.
 An added bonus is all types of warning and errors can be displayed as console messages.
-Now I have a tool that can autmatically get these messages for any web page.
+Now I have a tool that can automatically get these messages for any web page.

 ### Example Mixed Content Message
 ![Example Console Messages](./images/example_mixed_content.png?raw=true "Console Messages")